Aleph-Alpha/ts-rs/README.md

 - `flatten`
 - `default`

-When ts-rs encounters an unsupported serde attribute, a warning is emitted.
+When ts-rs encounters an unsupported serde attribute, a warning is emitted unless the `suppress-warnings` feature is enabled.

 ### contributing
 Contributions are always welcome!